ruchitabaglane/2021_Spring_finals/README.md

 ## Hypothesis 3

-Does political relations of state producing the vaccine has an impact on the accessibility of vaccine to other states.
+Does the political relations of states producing the vaccine have an impact on the accessibility of the vaccine to the other states.

 H0 : States having good political relations with states producing the vaccine has better accessibility to the vaccine.<br>
 HA : Accessibility to vaccine in any state is not dependent on the political relations with the state producing the vaccine.